DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/logout/notification.md

 ## Notifying clients that the user has signed-out
-As part of the sign-out process you will want to ensure client applications are informed that the user has signed out.
+As part of the logout process you will want to ensure client applications are informed that the user has signed out.

 This is done by sending a notification to and endpoint provided by the each client application.
 Depending on your architecture, there are three supported techniques to call these endpoints: